-During 2020 Keren Kayemet L’Israel-Jewish National Fund (KKL-JNF) will carried out a comprehensive forest rehabilitation programme in the Negev desert in Israel, to help combat the area’s rising desertification and aid in increasing nature tourism to the area.
+During 2020 Keren Kayemet L’Israel-Jewish National Fund (KKL-JNF) carried out a comprehensive forest rehabilitation programme in the Negev desert in Israel, to help combat the area’s rising desertification and aid in increasing nature tourism to the area.
 The forest dedicated to Lithuanian Jewry includes some 25,000 new and rehabilitated trees.

 The project was made possible thanks to a donation from businessman and philanthropist, Roman Abramovich.